alesiancyber/SOC-Notes-App-v2.0/README.md

 ##### Notes
 - I use curly brackets "{}" to identify the json to keep it from being overwritten, if you use curly brackets it will be identified as JSON data and may prompt an error.
-- HTML render currently supports code blocks (``` ```) but the code block support is buggy. and the text can expand beyond the borders.
-Its on my fix list but is not a priority
 - I do want to support syntax highlighting in the codeblocks but unsure of its usefulness, not putting it on the roadmap for now until i make a determination